sta210-sp25/project-statpadders/README.md

 Response variables:

-IMDB_Rating - Rating of the movie at IMDB site
+IMDB_scaled - Rating of the movie at IMDB site, scaled to match meta-score

 Meta_score - Score earned by the movie

+difference - Difference from which the IMDB score diverges from the MetaScore

+difference_binary -

 Identifiers: